carolrussell/developer.concur.com/api-reference/travel/itinerary/itinerary.markdown

 ### Itineraries and trips

 The terms itinerary and trip are synonyms.
-Trip is the name used for the Concur web serice resource that represents an itinerary.
+Trip is the name used for the Concur web service resource that represents an itinerary.

 ### Itinerary, booking record, and segment